 2. Stiffened and unstiffened panels

 The plate panel of hull structure is to be modelled as stiffened or unstiffened panel.
-Method A and Method B as defined in Ch 8, Sec 1, [3] are to be used according to Figure 1 to Figure 4.
+Method A and Method B as defined in Ch 8, Sec 1, [3] are to be used according to Table 1.